 Planning your content

 Many people struggle to know what content to write, or where to start.
 At iSonic, we love using mind-maps to build up the current site structure and topics discussed on those pages (We use MindMup).
 Once completed, we brainstorm new potential off-shoot pages and add them to the mind-map in a different colour.
-Once we are happy with our goal site structure, we then go about prioritising the content in order of what we want to promote and what people are searching for and assign these to different staff members as appropriate to their skill-set.
+Once we are happy with our goal site structure, we then go about prioritising the content in order of what we want to promote and what our target market are searching for.
+Finally, we assign these to different staff members based on the topic and their area of knowledge.

 It is also important that search engines know when your site has been updated.
 This is done through your sitemap.xml file.
 Within this document is an index of all your pages and when they were last updated.
 For Google this can be linked up using Webmaster Tools.
 Current CMS platforms such as WordPress and Joomla have plugins that create and update this file automatically, but it is always good practice to double check the contents for errors or missing pages.

 This depends on what is required.
 We prefer to do a full review of your website before starting any paid work, providing you with a comprehensive list of improvements we recommend to take your website to the next level.
 Included in this document is our costings and time-frame to complete the updates.